sourcegraph/deploy-sourcegraph/base/prometheus/README.md

 ## Sample queries

-Sourcegraph Data Center's Prometheus includes by default many useful metrics for tracking application performance.
+Sourcegraph's Prometheus includes by default many useful metrics for tracking application performance.
 The following are some commonly used queries that you can try out in the
 UI: